Welcome

 Guided Learning

-This workbook will step you through different aspects to consider when designing a research project, and applying for a research grant.
+This workbook will step you through different aspects to consider when designing a research project.
+It is particularly helpful when applying for the The Peregrine Centre Small Research Grant.

 Podcasts